Volunteer Spotlight

 Volunteer Spotlight - Christopher Downey

 Christopher Downey has been a PMI member since 2017, but in the past year, has become a member and volunteer of PMI Phoenix as well.
 He jumped in with both feet and volunteered as Future City Project Manager for the whole competition.
-The opportunity caught his eye during the Pheonix Chapter new member orientation.
+The opportunity caught his eye during the Phoenix Chapter new member orientation.

 Chris’ volunteer efforts have involved multiple months of work.
 From August through January, he supported the Future City Competition Executive Committee with project management resources and planning; provided a brief presentation on project planning; and culminated on January 21st assisting in competition setup, orienting students and teachers to the site, guiding other volunteers on event activities, and coordinating with the awards & stage crews.
 During that process, the most rewarding part was seeing so many of a younger generation applying STEM and Project Management.
 “Observing the time and effort these students put in to prepare for this extra-curricular competition exceeded my expectations.”